AkkarinForest/Haskell-Workshop/intro-1/README.md

 ### Type signatures

-While using the GHCi we don't write type signatures, but we will use them while writing any projects.
-And it's helpful to know them now - it will be indispensable for understanding docs and compilation errors.
+While using the GHCi we don't write type signatures, but we will use them while writing code in the projects.
+And it's helpful to know them now - it will be indispensable for understanding documentation and compilation errors.

 Type signatures look like so: